-According to the U.S. Bureau of Labor Statistics, about 8.1 million Americans are currently or working more than one job.
+According to the U.S. Census, about 13 million Americans are currently or working more than one job.
 The reasons behind juggling multiple jobs varies.
 Some do it for extra income (especially around the holidays), to gain more experience, or as a stop-gap while seeking full-time employment.
 Whatever the reason, juggling two or more jobs can be challenging.

 Juggling multiple jobs?
 Here are 10 tips.

 When you're working at more than one job, being able to stay on top of your responsibilities and still have some “me time” requires constant attention and care.
 Here are a few strategies that can be effective: